 - Keep off the wine as people believe it’s easier for people who are intoxicated to become possessed.

-- Take a break from the pool: spirits try are fond of trying to drown people so that they can be reincarnated in a new body.
+- Take a break from the pool: spirits are supposedly fond of trying to drown people so that they can be reincarnated in a new body.

 - Don’t kill any moths as the Chinese believe they are spirits trying to find their way home.

 - Never speak ill of the dead.
-Not to be all ‘big brother is watching’, but you probably won’t want your ancestors paying you a visit Mulan style.
-If Great Aunty Wu was not the nicest person that ever there was, best to keep your opinions to yourself lest she turns up to berate you in ghost form.
+Not to be all ‘Big Brother is watching’, but you probably won’t want your ancestors paying you a visit, Mulan style.
+Even if Great Aunty Wu was not the nicest person, best to keep your opinions to yourself lest she turns up to berate you in ghost form.

 - Avoid the number four as it sounds like the word “death” in Chinese.

 Now that you’re equipped with the need-to-knows, pop down to your nearest neighbourhood getai and join in the fun!
 Just watch your step for offerings and burners… and try not to bring a ghost home with you.